 Venous reflux disease of the legs is almost always a progressive disease and typically worsens the longer you have the condition.
 So the earlier in life that you develop the disease the more problems you will typically develop.
 There are a large variety of problems that can develop in the legs, ankles, and feet as a result of the disease.
 These are listed below.

 - Varicose veins of the legs or ankles

 - Spider veins and reticular veins of the legs or feet

-- Skin discoloration which leads to darkening of the skin of the lower legs that is often brown or tan in color
+- Skin discoloration leads to darkening of the skin of the lower legs that are often brown or tan in color

 - Skin wounds of skin ulcers of the ankles or feet